Ginza Street

 Finding Japan in Every Corner

-At Ginza Stree, visitors can enjoy the atmosphere of Natsumatsuri, the traditional Japanese summer festival with authentic games, gifts and toy shops, Wataame, and festival snacks.
+At Ginza Street, visitors can enjoy the atmosphere of Natsumatsuri, the traditional Japanese summer festival with authentic games, gifts and toy shops, Wataame, and festival snacks.

 Omikuji - Japanese Fortune Slip